Glossary

 Villi

-Simple, finger-like projections of the endoderm of the small intestine extending about 1 mm and including blood capillaries to assist absorption of digested foods and lipids by increasing the surface area of the gut.
-Villus type structures also exist at the interface of vascular systems in the placenta.
+Simple, finger like projections of the endoderm of the small intestine that extend about 1 mm into the gut lumen, including blood capillaries, to assist the absorption of digested foods and lipids by increasing the surface area of the gut.
+Villus-type structures also exist at the interface of the foetal and maternal vascular systems in the placenta.